milebits

 We leave the runbook and the code.
 You keep going.

 When hiring is the right call: if you’ve already shipped a v1 to production and you need someone to own the system for the next three years.
 We’ll tell you that on the first call.
-Several clients have gone from us → their own AI team in 6–12 months, with us handing over the keys.
+Our engagement is designed to hand the keys to your team and step out, not to become a recurring line on your P&L.

 How we ship